 In the past five-plus years, have you bought anything as minor as a book or as major as a car without reading at least one review first?
 Probably not.
 Today, ratings and reviews influence just about all purchase decisions.
 Businesses have understood this for a long time now, which is why many go out of their way to display good reviews to prospective customers.
-But sometimes what a businesses chooses to share is not the full story.
-That’s where a service like Trustpilot comes in.
+But sometimes what a business chooses to share is not the full story.
+That’s where a 3rd party service like Trustpilot comes in.

 By hosting business reviews on a third-party platform, customers can be sure they’re seeing all of the business reviews that should be influencing their purchase decision.
 And businesses with a high average rating can boast about their customer satisfaction, knowing that it’s genuinely difficult to achieve and therefore of high value to both them and their customers alike.